Digital supply chain solutions for visibility, quality, and compliance.

 As digital transformation sweeps across the life sciences supply chain, many enterprises are using this movement to combat counterfeit products and meet the relatively recent track-and-trace regulations.
 As the industry comes under more scrutiny, it is more important than ever to ensure that your supply chain mitigates risks and meets the requirements.

-The pharmaceuticals industry has struggled to ensure the security and integrity of its products as they are transferred between the different stops on the value chain from contract manufacturers to wholesalers to dispensers, and finally, to the patient and consumer.
+The life sciences industry has struggled to ensure the security and integrity of its products as they are transferred between the different stops on the value chain from contract manufacturers to wholesalers to dispensers, and finally, to the patient and consumer.
 This is particularly true as products move across international borders, and the problem has been growing as product demand increases.

 Product theft is also on the rise.
 More money is lost to counterfeiting with each passing year.
 FreightWatch International has released statistics suggesting that drugs account for approximately 15 percent of the estimated $8 billion to $12 billion of annual cargo theft, which amounts to well over $1 billion annually.
 This alone is bringing track-and-trace technology top of mind for pharmaceutical manufacturers.